10 Disadvantages of the Vertical Carousel Storage System

 - Vertical lift modules come in separate pieces that can be easily transported, making it possible to install a VLM in only two days.
 The repair processing also tends to be faster with VLMs, due to the most advanced technology these units are built on.

-What Is the ROI for Vertical Carousels Storage system and Vertical Lift Modules?
+What Is the ROI for Vertical Carousels Storage systems and Vertical Lift Modules?

 The price of a new vertical carousel storage system and a vertical lift module is roughly the same.